blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

 $ kubectl create ns <namespace>
 ```
 #### Configure your Black Duck Instance
-Modify the values.yaml file or pass in values to `helm intsall` with --set.
+Modify the values.yaml file or pass in values to `helm install` with --set.

 #### Install the Black Duck Chart
 ```